- Introduction to UI and UX design in e-commerce

 Product Design: Google specifies on its web page the goal of material layout to “Create a visual language that manufactures timeless principles of good layout with the advancement and also opportunity of technology and science.”
 It’s a form of style based on the principle of level layout.
 It is straightforward and to the point.

 Big Data Design: This is feasible if you collect individual information like behavioral patterns, choices, and preferences.
-Your platform needs to collect this personal information to show dynamic, personalized details throughout the user for this kind of layout.
+Your platform needs to collect this personal information to show dynamic, personalized details throughout the user for this layout.
 This is a method to increase shopping sales as a result of personalization.

-UI design in e-commerce #
+Importance of UI and UX design in e-commerce #

 - Navigation through the website or mobile app – to make it easy for users to find what they want on your website.

-While UI and UX design are very different, they are both crucial in e-commerce.
+While UI and UX design are very different, they are both crucial, especially in e-commerce.
 UX design is there to make everything functional, and UI design is there to make everything beautiful and appealing to users.
 Understanding UI and UX design and the importance of creating a buyer persona will help any e-commerce business step up the game.

 Do you want to learn more about e-commerce?
 Continue reading about → Customer journey in e-commerce.